google-deepmind/mujoco_menagerie/rainbow_robotics_rby1/README.md

 **1. 3D Model / Mesh Preprocessing**
 - For each part of the robot (body, joints, wheels, gripper, etc.), you can use tools like [`obj2mjcf`](https://github.com/kevinzakka/obj2mjcf) to convert *.obj or other 3D formats into MJCF if necessary.
 - In this example, the meshes and assets.xml files have already been properly preprocessed.
+- We also provide the `URDF` file for `RBY1`.
+Please refer to the [`URDF`](https://github.com/RainbowRobotics/rby1-sdk/blob/main/models/rby1a/urdf/model.urdf) for more details.

 **2. Basic MJCF Modifications**
 - Review the MJCF file (either exported from MuJoCo or manually created) and adjust <default>, <actuator>, <joint>, etc., to match the robot’s structure.